 Raynor Memorial Libraries

 Raynor Memorial Libraries, positioned at the physical and intellectual center of campus, offers a host of services, resources and spaces to help the Marquette community learn, discover and share knowledge.
-Although it has the footprint of a single library, Raynor Memorial Libraries is comprised of two distinct buildings, Raynor Library (built in 2003) and Memorial Library (built in 1957).
+Although it has the footprint of a single library, Raynor Memorial Libraries is comprised of two buildings, each with its own distinctive character: Raynor Library (built in 2003) and Memorial Library (built in 1957).

-Raynor Library, open 24/7 during the fall and spring terms, offers a variety of study areas and reservable study rooms.
-In addition, it is home to many services—including research support, digital scholarship tools and expertise and funding information—and centers for writing and faculty development.
-Raynor Library is also home to the Department of Special Collections and University Archives, whose unique holdings include J.R.R.
+Raynor Library, open 24/5 during the fall and spring terms, offers a variety of technology-enhanced study areas and reservable study rooms.
+In addition, it is home to many library services—including research support, information literacy instruction, digital scholarship services, and funding information—as well as centers for writing and faculty development.
+Raynor Library is also home to the Department of Special Collections and University Archives, whose unique materials include original J.R.R.
 Tolkien manuscripts, Dorothy Day’s papers, Marquette’s historical records and a sizeable rare-book collection.
-Additionally, Raynor Library houses a collection of Milwaukee music recordings and two contemporary collections on Christian and Catholic spirituality.
+Other notable collections in Raynor Library focus on Milwaukee music recordings and Christian spirituality.

 For more information on Raynor Memorial Libraries, visit the Raynor Memorial Libraries website.